suzuki-shunsuke/pinact/README.md

 +      - uses: actions/checkout@83b7061638ee4956cf7545a6f7efe594e5ad0247 # v3.5.1
 ```

+pinact edits GitHub Workflow files and pins versions of Actions and Reusable Workflows.

 ## Install

 pinact is written in Go.
 So you only have to install a binary in your `PATH`.